-- The extension, replacement, or maintenance of an existing water intake structure (e.g. pumping station, dry hydrant) provided - (e.g. pumping station, dry hydrant) provided there is no increase in the rate of water withdrawal - Temporarv withdrawal water from а watercourse using an above ground intake hose/pipe or filling a bulk water tank for various purposes dust control. (e.g. concrete/asphalt curing, hydroseeding, etc.), provided the maximum withdrawal rate does not exceed 10 litres/minute for every square kilometre of drainage area upstream of the withdrawal point, except in emergency situations when the water is being drawn for firefighting purposes watercourse.
-See Figure 12-1.
-The end of the pipe must be screened in accordance with the specifications outlined for all water intake structures (see Section 12.4.1 Environmental Considerations).
+- The extension, replacement, or maintenance of an existing water intake structure - (e.g. pumping station, dry hydrant) provided there is no increase in the rate of water withdrawal - Temporary withdrawal water from watercourse using an above ground intake hose/pipe or filling a bulk water tank for various purposes control. (e.g. dust concrete/asphalt curing, hydroseeding, etc.), provided the maximum withdrawal rate does not exceed 10 litres/minute for every square kilometre of drainage area upstream of the withdrawal point, except in emergency situations when the water is being drawn for firefighting purposes watercourse.
+See Figure 11-1.
+The end of the pipe must be screened in accordance with the specifications outlined for all water intake structures (see Section 11.4.1 Environmental Considerations).
 The structure is subject to all rules and regulations governing water intake structures.
 Water is withdrawn from a dry hydrant on an 'as needed' basis by a mobile pump carried on a fire truck.

-12.3.1 Dry Hydrants
+11.3.1 Dry Hydrants